 The purpose of male humpback whale song is an active area of research and much debated.
 In the chapter, I picture whale song as males competing to vocalize the most beautiful “aural painting” of current affairs.
 In human cultures when someone is singing, we do not usually “paint” a visual image of their tones and harmony in our head because our auditory cortex does not wire into our visual cortex (although that can happen in those with synesthesia).
 In cetaceans, hearing is far more important than seeing, so vocalizations can actually “aurally paint” moving (stereoscopic) aural representations in the minds of the listeners.

 Male humpbacks vocalize an “aural image” of recent affairs (which is why whalesong displays plasticity and variability) combined with elements of ancient legends.
-They do this to display their vigor and health, to entice mating, and as a challenge to other nearby males.
+Because whalesong contains an exact amount of information per second and does not seem to come up to the level of video, I don’t image the aural moving images as video but rather as a slowly changing painting that reveals more beauty as the song advances.
+The males do this to display their vigor and health, to entice mating, and as a challenge to other nearby males.
 A human male might ask his female date to come to the art gallery to admire various paintings with him.
 A humpback male takes the recent affairs of his home seas and then vocalizes them into the most beautiful “aural painting” with a particular signature that marks the “song” as his own.
 The male then hopes that his particular “aural image” (rendition) will entrance a female more than the competing “song” from other males.

 The Lamorian name of Tahee’a’wa’poo is my alteration of the name Teahupoo, a village in Taihiti known for its powerful surf.